Meet Our Team

 Tsing Hua Chair Professor and Yushan Fellow, College of Technology Management in National Tsing Hua University (NTHU)

-Po-Hsuan Hsu is currently a Tsing Hua Chair Professor and Yushan Fellow at the College of Technology Management in National Tsing Hua University (NTHU), Taiwan.
+Po-Hsuan Hsu is currently a Tsing Hua Chair Professor at the College of Technology Management in National Tsing Hua University (NTHU), Taiwan.
 Prior to returning to Taiwan, he was an assistant professor of finance at University of Connecticut, and a professor at the University of Hong Kong.
 He received his Ph.D. degree from the Graduate School of Business, Columbia University in 2007.

 Research Areas